Pro-Palestinian protests spread, get more heated as schools' reactions differ

 Schools taking various approaches

-On Monday, student activists defied the 2 p.m. deadline to leave the encampment.
+On Monday, student activists at Columbia defied the 2 p.m. deadline to leave their encampment.
 Instead, hundreds of protesters remained.
 A handful of counter-demonstrators waved Israeli flags, and one held a sign reading, "Where are the anti-Hamas chants?"

 While the university didn't call police to roust the demonstrators, school spokesperson Ben Chang said suspensions had started but could provide few details.
 Protest organizers said they were not aware of any suspensions as of Monday evening.